lino202/simOmPP/README.md

 ```sh
 python /path-to-script/script.py --help
 ```
-Read the code carefully to understand argument details — some scripts including advanced functionality described below.
+Read the code carefully to understand argument details — some complex scripts are described below.

 ---